jabaliKaranam/sc2_queen_injects/readme.md

 x_start & x_offset may need to be updated based on your specific screen size and resolution

+**Measuring x_start**

+Use the sc2AutoInject_MousePositionHelper tool.
+Download from here () and run it.

+It will show a small window with the X & Y Coordinates of your mouse.

+Launch Starcraft 2 in Fullscreen Windowed mode

+Start a throwaway game (against an AI).

+Create control group 1 and 2

+Position your mouse pointer between the Control Group 1 Icon and the Control Group 1 Unit Count

+Note down the numbers shown in sc2AutoInject_MousePositionHelper

+Do the same for Control Group 2.

+The X Coordinate (first number) you got from Control Group 1 will be the x_start value

+The difference between the X Coordinates of Group 1 & 2 will be the x_offset value

 If you are using the source code, install the packages in requirements.txt If you are using the exe file, you dont need to install the packages